chef-training/open_spaces/README.md

 # Open Spaces

 [Open Space Technology](http://en.wikipedia.org/wiki/Open_Space_Technology) is an approach to hosting meetings.
+Facilitators of an open space meeting should read that page before continuing.

 ### Initial Conditions

 Open spaces work best when these conditions are present:

 * A real business issue that people care about, that it is something worth talking about.